The World's Most Beautiful Harvest

 A tour of a working cranberry marsh isn’t just a staple of fall.
 Spring and summer months bring growing, blooming and farm maintenance in preparation for the harvest season.
 Cranberries ripen in late September, so make sure to return for cranberry harvest, which is considered to be the “world’s most beautiful harvest.”
 Be sure to pick up some fresh cranberries and cranberry-related gift items from local retailers to take home.

 Marsh tours, sponsored by the Manitowish Waters Cranberry Growers and the Manitowish Waters Chamber of Commerce, run every Friday at 10am from August 27 through October 8.
-The one-hour tour, rain or shine, starts at 10am at the Manitowish Waters Community Center/Chamber of Commerce.
+The one-hour tour, rain or shine, starts at 10am at the Vilas Cranberry Marsh.
 The tour includes an educational video, tasting cranberry samples, Q&A session and prizes.
 Then it’s off to caravan in your own vehicle to Vilas Cranberry Company for an up-close look at the bogs.
 All ages are welcome; pre-registration is not required.

-Celebrate cranberry harvest in Manitowish Waters at Cran-A-Rama, held the first Saturday in October at the Manitowish Waters Community Center.
-Enter a recipe in the cranberry cooking contest, sample local restaurants in the Taste of Manitowish Waters, take a free shuttle to a cranberry marsh, and much more.
+Celebrate cranberry harvest in Manitowish Waters at Fall on the Farm, held the first Saturday in October at the Manitowish Waters Community Center.